Gov. Cuomo provides Wednesday coronavirus update for NYS

 |0

-Wednesday, there were four deaths reported due to COVID-19 in New York State, bringing the total to 25,179.
+Tuesday, there were seven deaths reported due to COVID-19 in New York State, bringing the total to 25,218.
 A geographic breakdown is as follows, by county of residence:

 |Deaths by County of Residence